AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-22-ho-chi-minh-city-vietnam.md

 ![View from Bitexco Financial Tower]({{ "assets/ho-chi-minh-city-vietnam/tower.jpeg" | absolute_url }})
 > Bitexco Financial Tower provided sanctuary from the chaos below

 Vietnam ended up being a wonderful country, and I liked it even more than I could have imagined.
 I definitely want to return someday, and hopefully I’ll get the chance to see more of Southeast Asia as well.
-But for now, you can check out where I went next on my New Zealand master post. (coming soon)
+But for now, you can check out where I went next on my [New Zealand]({{ site.baseurl }}{% post_url 2019-08-22-new-zealand-100-pure-new-zealand %}) master post.

 > Want more?
 Check out an overview of my Vietnam trip [here!]({{ site.baseurl }}{% post_url 2019-08-15-vietnam-timeless-charm %})